TheElegantCoding/eslint-config-elegant-coding/.github/readme.md

     // This line enables ESLint rules for Astro components.
     astro: true,

+    // This line enables ESLint rules for tailwind classes.
+    tailwind: true,

     // This line specifies a file to ignore from linting.
     // In this case, 'postcss.config.cjs' will not be processed by ESLint.
     ignore: [ 'postcss.config.cjs' ],